msuzen/bristol/README.md

 ## Documentation
 ### Complexity of a deep learning model: cPSE

 You need to put your model as pretrained model format of PyTorch.
-An example for vgg
+An example for vgg, and use `cPSE.pse_measure` function simply:

 ```
 from bristol import cPSE
 import torchvision.models as models
 netname = 'vgg11'
 pmodel = getattr(models, netname)(pretrained=True)
-(d_layers, cpse) = cPSE.cpse(pmodel)
+(d_layers, cpse) = cPSE.cpse_measure(pmodel)
 ```

 This would give `cpse` a single number expressing the complexity of your network and `d_layers` evolution of